edequartel/Louis/README.md

 1. Method
 2. Lesson: letters in a specific prdee

-1. Activity: letter or word
+1. Activity: recognise a letter or word
 2. Chop: divide word in bits
 3. Read word: listen to sound of letter/word
 4. Pause: time between each activity